 The stable outlook reflects what we view as the strong credit structure supporting the bonds, which insulates bondholders from future volatility or deterioration of pledged revenues.
-One risk in the long term is that the new Rail Enhancement Program could require substantial new capital funding beyond current authorizations.
+One long-term risk is that the rail enhancement program could require substantial new capital funding beyond current authorizations.
 However, we feel that the currently very strong debt service coverage and very strong ABT should provide strong protection against future debt dilution.
 Over our two-year outlook time horizon, we do not see the potential for lowering the rating as we expect coverage levels to remain very strong, despite planned additional debt issuance.
 Furthermore, we believe that Massachusetts' substantial and diverse economy will continue to support stability in pledged revenues over time.